CAPA in Manufacturing: A Practical Guide

 Design a fix that addresses the root cause, not the symptom.
 If the root cause is that tool change schedules aren't posted at machines, the corrective action isn't "retrain the operator."
 It's "create a standard process for posting tool change schedules at each work center and verify it's being followed."

-Good corrective actions are specific.
-They name who is responsible, what they need to do, and when it needs to be done.
+Good corrective actions name who is responsible, what they need to do, and when it needs to be done.
 "Improve the process" isn't a corrective action.
 "Engineering to update SOP-4520 to include tool change schedule posting requirements by April 15, and shift leads to verify compliance daily for 30 days" is one.

 5. Implement preventive action